 The good news is, you can reclaim your creative confidence!

 I thought of this recently when I saw a video of Tom Kelley of IDEO on High Resolution, a podcast dedicated to product design and design thinking.
 I've known Tom awhile — we met in 1987 at IDEO before it was IDEO, went on to work together for over twenty years, and we remain friends.

-Tom is an effective and entertaining storyteller, and in this episode he speaks on many of the same topics that drive our work here at Innovationship:
+Tom is an effective and entertaining storyteller, and in this episode (you can check it out below) he speaks on many of the same topics that drive our work here at Innovationship:

 - finding insights by observing people

 - convincing colleagues of the need to understand their customers

 - ways to best introduce the power of design thinking into organizations